 Traverse 24 miles of paved paths (more to come!) beside the Huron River, which winds through the scenic backcountry of Washtenaw County.
 Find recreation and river access, including Gallup Park in Ann Arbor and the Ford Lake Overlook in Ypsilanti Township.
 Distinct signage helps riders navigate the trails.

-A quickie but a goodie and a viable link to the Metro Parkway Trail and Metro Beach, this two-mile stretch passes through the woods parallel to the spillway between Velger Boat Harbor on Lake St. Clair and Shady Side Park (parking here) in Mt.
-Clemens.
+A quickie but a goodie and a viable link to the Metro Parkway Trail and Metro Beach, this two-mile stretch passes through the woods parallel to the spillway between Velger Boat Harbor on Lake St. Clair and Shady Side Park in Mount Clemens.

 Part of a route planned to link Port Huron to South Haven, the Clinton River Trail presently connects the West Bloomfield and Macomb Orchard trails.
 Put rubber to the turf for 16 miles of partly-paved and limestone paths that wind along a former rail line that spans Sylvan Lake, Pontiac, Auburn Hills, Rochester Hills and Rochester.